Each Product is linked after a thorough research and as an Amazon Associate and Chewy affiliate marketer, I earn from qualifying purchases.Read More

 Yes, if you own a stubborn and energetic puppy, he won’t be ready to listen to you sitting silently.
 Especially for the too energetic babies, we’ve two solutions to make your dog silent.
 They are -

 Swimming Method: In this method, you’ll have to take your fur baby to a swimming pool.
 Swimming is a great solution for babies who are too much active.
 This swimming doesn’t only make his energy drained down, but it also wets his nails which are very much convenient for a nail trimming session.

 Playtime Method: This method is quite similar to the previous one.
-You’ll just have to allow your dog to play until he gets tired enough to sleep.
+You’ll just have to allow your dog to play in the exercise playpen until he gets tired enough to sleep.
 This allows you to complete your task in a much easier way.
 And you can also add the bath session with it so that you can do all the grooming tasks together.